TOoSmOotH/homie/docs/PRODUCTION_DEPLOYMENT.md

 # Homie Production Deployment Guide

-This guide covers the complete production deployment process for Homie with a simplified container: a single HTTP port is exposed by the app, and TLS/SSL is handled by your external reverse proxy (e.g., Nginx, Traefik, Caddy).
-No web server runs inside the container.
+This guide covers the complete production deployment process for Homie using two services (frontend and backend).
+TLS/SSL is handled by your external reverse proxy (e.g., Nginx, Traefik, Caddy).
+No web server runs inside the containers.

 ## Table of Contents